 The definition of tax residence is introduced on the basis of the Organisation for Economic Co-operation and Development (OECD) Guidelines as of 1 January 2014 onwards.
-The concept of usual (permanent) residence is determined for tax purposes in Greece if someone resides in Greece for more than 183 days in total including his/ her short term stay abroad.
+The concept of usual (permanent) residence is determined for tax purposes in Greece if someone resides in Greece for more than 183 days, cumulatively during any 12-month period, including their short term stay abroad.

 However, respective provision is not applicable in case of individuals who are present in Greece only for tourism, medical, medicinal or equivalent personal purposes on condition that their presence does not exceed the 365 days threshold including their short stay abroad.

 Taxable income is classified into four categories:

-Additionally, all individuals over 18 years of age, who earn income, are obliged to file an income tax return irrespective of whether they are subject to tax or not (i.e. as a general rule the taxpayers are not exempt from filing their yearly income tax declarations even if the income received by them is tax exempt).
+Additionally, all individuals over 18 years of age, who earn income, are obliged to file an income tax return irrespective of whether the income earned by them is subject to tax or not (i.e. as a general rule the taxpayers are not exempt from filing their yearly income tax declarations even if the income received by them is tax exempt).